ZinkDigital/fly-java/readme.md

 recent version of Java SE (1.5 or above) from www.java.com and install this onto your machine.

+## The following refers to using the Release Version of this Project
+## which comming soon.

 In windows double click the startFly.bat file from the windows explorer and then double click the runExample.bat file.
 Alternativley type ...